Topzle Topzle

 Description

 This conceptual art project was created by Carl Michael von Hausswolff and Leif Elggren.
 The micronation claims international borders as its territory, as well as other "interstitial territories" such as Limbo, and counts all dead persons as its citizens.
-In 2007, Elgaland-Vargaland claimed to have annexed Isola di San Michele, in the Venetian Lagoon.
+In 2007, Elgaland-Vargaland claimed to have annexed Isola di San Michele, in the Venetian Lago

 Free Republic of Liberland